 It is possible to face obesity and beat it.
-From the 14th - 19th January, National Obesity Awareness Week (NAOW) asks the UK to join together in a National New Year’s resolution to help improve the health of the entire nation.
-National Obesity Awareness Week helps to promote the ways in which the government, businesses and each and every one of us can make a difference and improve our health indefinitely.
+From the 14th to 19th January, National Obesity Awareness Week (NAOW) asks the UK to join together in a National New Year’s resolution to help improve the health of the entire nation.
+National Obesity Awareness Week helps to promote how the government, businesses and every one of us can make a difference and improve our health indefinitely.

 1. Get Involved

-Obesity Awareness Week also hold events, activities and promotions throughout the UK to encourage you, your family and friends to get involved and stay focused on reaching your health goals.
-Events include free BMI (Body Mass Index) checking, dance classes, food tasting and health check MOT’s.
+Obesity Awareness Week also holds events, activities and promotions throughout the UK to encourage you, your family and friends to get involved and stay focused on reaching your health goals.
+Events include free BMI (Body Mass Index) checking, dance classes, food tasting and health check MOTs.

 2. Health & Fitness